hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 For 6 boxes, boxes.cpp takes almost a minute for progress to be made at a recursion depth of 36.
 This will take at least 2^36 minutes, which is over 100,000 years on a single CPU core.
 We need a better way!
 That way is having the code handle counting boxes differently.

-6 boxes can be run using boxesCounting.cpp in much less than an hour if the final two boxes are assumed to be counting boxes whose min countStart is 27...
+6 boxes can be run using boxesCounting.cpp in much less than an hour if the final two boxes are assumed to be counting boxes whose minimum countStart is 27...
 ```
 bool isCounting[boxNumAll]         = {false, false, false, false, true, true};
 const uint32_t minStart[boxNumAll] = {    0,     0,     0,     0,   27,    0};